conda/ceps/README.md

 any code is written to allow for the community to discuss the proposed changes.

-The formal process by which CEPs should be authored and how they are reviewed and resolved is specified in [CEP-1](https://github.com/conda/ceps/blob/main/cep-0001.md).
+The formal process by which CEPs should be authored and how they are reviewed and resolved is specified in [CEP 1](https://github.com/conda/ceps/blob/main/cep-0001.md).

-A template for new CEPs is given in [CEP-0](https://github.com/conda/ceps/blob/main/cep-0000.md).
+A template for new CEPs is given in [CEP 0](https://github.com/conda/ceps/blob/main/cep-0000.md).

 ## Conda capitalization standards